andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 ## Holidays

-Once you login, click on the "holidays" tab to view your holiday entitlement and history.
+Once you login, click on the "holidays" button to view your holiday entitlement and history.

 ### Zero Hours